antiwork/iffy/docs/OVERVIEW.md

    - `rules`: Allows the creation and management of custom moderation rules and presets.
    - `settings`: Configures global settings like email notifications, test mode, appeals, and moderation percentage.
    - `users`: Manages user accounts and their associated data.
+   - `subscription`: Manages the subscription for the organization.

 3. **Inngest Functions (`inngest/functions`):** Defines background tasks processed by the Inngest platform.
 These functions handle asynchronous operations like updating user statuses after moderation, sending webhooks, refreshing analytics views, and performing automated actions.